sunriseXu/sunrisexu.github.io/_posts/reports/huntr/2024-04-08-arbitrary-file-overwrite-in-facebook-fairseq.md

 ## Name

-> Arbitrary File Overwrite in from_pretrained api in facebook fairseq
+> Arbitrary File Overwrite in from_pretrained api in facebook fairseq.(Duplicate)

 ## Weakness